Keyboard shortcuts

 AMReX PlotfileTools

 These are self-contained C++ programs (included with AMReX in the Tools/Plotfile subdirectory) that will output a 2D slice (axis-aligned), a 1D slice (axis-aligned), or compute a volume integral given an AMReX plotfile.
-For these tasks, it is almost always easier to use the Plotfile tools rather than, e.g., yt or VisIt.
+This works as an alternative to yt and VisIt for basic tasks.

 • To compute a volume integral, use fvolumesum.